What is Co-Design?

 • Your solution or approach isn’t working and you don’t know why

 • You have evidence, but implementation remains unclear

 • Many stakeholders are involved

-• Each advance competing definitions of value
+• There are competing definitions of value

 Because of co-design’s inclusive and democratic nature, it is often touted as an inherently more ethical approach, making it particularly suitable for addressing health equity.

 At its best, co-design makes space for marginalized voices, resulting in solutions that are more culturally relevant, which in-turn can increase trust and social capital – a currency designers, public officials, and private sector organizations will increasingly be expected to trade in.

 The ideals of co-design shouldn’t ignore the fact that co-design too, is deeply intertwined with politics of class - who gets to participate in design activities can depend on who has access to the designers and institutions organizing the events, which is largely determined by social factors.
 Designers and project leaders will need to take that into account, effectively co-designing their co-design projects to reduce harm and exclusion in an iterative process throughout that is open to feedback.
 Similarly, no two co-design projects will look alike, and while toolkits are useful for introducing co-design methods and concepts, each project approach should be adapted to local knowledge and practice.

 Co-design represents a powerful approach to involving communities, but can stand in contrast to many established ‘ways of doing things’, making co-design as much a culture-change project as it is a set of methods.